isomerpages/moe-ncps/_our-school/School Service Providers/Nan Chiau Student Care Centre.md

 Furthermore, the Centre strives to provide a home-like environment with different activity areas for students to engage in during their free time with peers.
 The conducive setting allows for better concentration and comfort for the students as they engage in their academic revision and other activities.

 NASCANS aim to be an extension of the school, complementing and expanding on the range of services that the school provides.
 It works with the school to develop every child’s creative mind with a series of integrated programmes and activities.

-**VISION** <br>
-The “third place” between  school and home where quests for knowledge unfold and learning begins.

-**MISSION** <br>
-To help each child develop critical and creative thinking skills, nurture leadership qualities and build strength of character through structured and fun learning activities.

 **MANAGEMENT & CURRICULUM TEAM**